How I Get Google Featured Snippets Using AI (in Just 5 Days)

 Now, this brings us to one of my favorite formatting moves to encourage getting content swopped up into Google featured snippets.

-My Secret (Formatting) Weapon: The Key Takeaway Box
+My Secret (Formatting) Weapon for AI Featured Snippets: The Key Takeaway Box

 While it doesn’t guarantee you’ll land a featured snippet, this little formatting mechanism is something that’s worked for me on many occasions— so in my experience, it certainly helps.
 The key takeaway box.